 This is a rewind post, refreshed and brought up to date for new life.
 Having made it numerous times since the original publishing date, I can tell you that Maple Walnut Rhubarb Crisp definitely worth another look!

-Maple Walnut Rhubarb Crisp is everything you might think the name implies: sweet, tangy, fruity, nutty, crunchy.
+Maple Walnut Rhubarb Crisp is everything you might think the name implies.
+It’s sweet, tangy, fruity, nutty, and crunchy.
 We have not been the least bit sorry that it took 3 batches to get it tweaked just so, because taste testing the “failed” batches has been very pleasant work – about the best kind of work, really.

 - 6 cups of rhubarb - cut in one inch pieces